redhat-et/bootc-examples/ami/aws-ec2-ami.md

 ### Launch an ec2 instance with terraform

-This assumes an AMI `centos-bootc-ami` exists in your AWS account and you have terraform and AWS CLI `aws` installed on your local system.
+This assumes an AMI `centos-bootc` exists in your AWS account and you have terraform and AWS CLI `aws` installed on your local system.
 There is a sample [terraform file](./terraform/main.tf).
 Customize this based on the AWS account details.
 Then: